HCDigitalScholarship/intervals/README.md

 - Find occurences of matching soggetto given a "vectorized" pattern
 - Output a 0-1 similarity score between two musical works
 - Classify melodic matches into periodic entries, imitative duos, fuga
-- Output match data in a variety of ways: command line output, csv, python data types
+- Output match data in a variety of ways: command line output, csv, pandas, python data types

 ## Getting Started
 To download the project via the Python Packagae Index, use ```pip install crim-intervals``` and in a python shell enter ```from crim_intervals import *```